NiklasGustafsson/onnx/docs/Operators-ml.md

 ### <a name="ai.onnx.ml.DictVectorizer"></a><a name="ai.onnx.ml.dictvectorizer">**ai.onnx.ml.DictVectorizer**</a>

   Uses an index mapping to convert a dictionary to an array.<br><br>
-      Given a dictionary, each key is found in the vocabulary attribute corresponding to the key type.
-The index in the vocabulary array where the key is found is then used as the location in the output single-dimenstional tensor at which to insert the value found in the dictionary.<br><br>
+      Given a dictionary, each key is looked up in the vocabulary attribute corresponding to the key type.
+The index into the vocabulary array at which the key is found is then used to index into the output single-dimenstional tensor 'Y' and insert the the value found in the dictionary 'X'.<br><br>
       The key type of the input map must correspond to the element type of the defined vocabulary attribute.
       Therefore, the output array will be equal in length to the index mapping vector parameter.
       All keys in the input dictionary must be present in the index mapping vector.